Plan your Brachytherapy in India with Indian Medguru Consultants

 Brachytherapy is a complex procedure in which a radioactive material is placed inside or near the tumor.
 To avert complications, this surgery requires extremely hi-tech equipment, which is available with hospitals in India.
 Indian Medguru is a medical travel partner which acts as a bridge between the foreign patients in need and the best Brachytherapy centres in India.

 Prominent care : Visa, accommodation, meals, appointment with doctors are taken care of.

 Transparency : Indian Medguru team follows ethics and maintains transparency in working.
 Your surgeons will also update you regarding the treatment.

 Step-by-step: The procedure of your travel to India is performed is proper phases to eliminate confusion.

-Special packages: Certain medical treatments can be expensive, so we offer packages that suit your budget ensuring quality treatment.
+Special packages: Certain medical treatments can be expensive.
+What is the cost of Brachytherapy in India?
+We offer packages that suit your budget and ensure to provide quality treatment.

 Also offered: Flight ticket bookings, language translator, foreign currency exchange, stay arrangements, vacation tours.

 A short while back, my father was diagnosed with Prostate Cancer.
 Our local doctor recommended Prostate Sarcoma Surgery as the sole hope.
 A relative urged us to look for options abroad, specially India.
 After some surfing, I came across Indian Medguru and contacted them.
 I sent them the medical reports and after consulting experts, they told us that we could receive the treatment there at affordable rates.
 So we flew down to India.
 The surgery went well.
 We returned home and following the surgeon’s guidelines, my father is now living a healthy life.
 I thank the Indian Medguru team for their immediate assistance.